Hyeseong0317/Biomedical_Segmentation/README.md

 The important part of the architecture, which allows us to train on sparse annotations, is the weighted softmax loss function.
 Setting the weights of unlabeled pixels to zero makes it possible to learn from only the labelled ones and, hence, to generalize to the whole volume.

+#### In this experiment BN also improves the result, except for the third setting, where it was counterproductive.
+We think that the large differences in the data sets are responsible for this effect.
+The typical use case for the fully-automated segmentation will work on much larger sample sizes, where the same number of sparse labels could be easily distributed over much more data sets to obtain a more representative training data set.
+(BatchNorm3d가 오히려 성능을 떨어뜨리는 이유)

 [3D Convolutional Neural Networks for Brain Tumor Segmentation: a comparison of multi-resolution architectures](https://arxiv.org/pdf/1705.08236.pdf)

 Although the construction of 3D segmentation masks with the help of 3D U-net [2, 4, 8] delivers very satisfying results for vessel segmentation, generation of artefacts and the restrictions to model’s complexity due to memory issues are hardly sustainable.
 Therefore, we proposed the random 2.5D Unet structure, that is able to conduct volumetric segmentation of very big biomedical 3D scans so we can train a network without any concern about memory space and input size.
 For the targeted application, the random 2.5D U-net even outperformed the standard slice-by-slice and 3D convolution approaches and showed more consistent accuracy for test application.